Battle for the Alley

 [RATS Members talking to members of the public]

-Richard R.: We don’t get a lot of backlash and there’s a number of reasons for that.
+Richard R.: We don’t get a lot of backlash and there are a number of reasons for that.
 The things that people do to rats are barbaric by my standards.
 A sticky trap that allows the rat to die over a 72 hour period is in my book, cruel.
 Poison.
 Oh, great.
 You feed the rat the poison.
-It takes two weeks to build up in the body, then the rat very slowly bleeds to death internally.
+It takes two weeks to build up in the body and then the rat very slowly bleeds to death internally.
 Well, before you pick on me and my terriers, let’s get the guys that are killing them the other way, so that mitigates some of the backlash.
 Would I want to be terrier bait?
 No, but if you gave me a choice of three ways to go, I’ll take the dogs.

 Greg: Richard brings up an interesting point here about the lesser of three evils.
-When we think of ratting terriers, we don’t oftentimes think about them working in the context of city streets, but in reality these are the same dogs that have been bred for hundreds of years for a specific working purpose, and they are extremely good at that job.
+When we think of rat terriers, we don’t oftentimes think about them working in the context of city streets, but in reality these are the same dogs that have been bred for hundreds of years for a specific working purpose, and they are extremely good at that job.
 Getting out and watching these dogs do the job on the streets was one of the coolest things that I’ve ever gotten to experience as a dog trainer.
 It’s really interesting to see literal hundreds of years of domestication come into play in a back alley somewhere in the projects of Manhattan.
 It was an incredible opportunity, and as far as working dogs go, it was one of the most impressive demonstrations I’ve seen in my entire career.

 [RATS Members hunting]

 Greg: As our night began, it became readily apparent that we were not going to be hunting for rats in abandoned industrial complexes and back alleys.
-Where we found ourselves were in city parks where children were supposed to be playing, and in apartment complexes where people lived.
+Where we found ourselves were in city parks where children were supposed to be playing and in apartment complexes where people lived.
 We were very close to the public.
 If you stood still long enough and looked down the sidewalk, sooner or later you’d catch a glimpse of a rat crossing the street.
 They were not afraid of humans.
 They were not afraid to show themselves.
 They were there.

 Richard R.: So yeah, I have a fairly warped outlook on life at this point and I look for rat holes.
 I look for rat infestations and I see rats where the average person won’t.
-I was talking to one lady with one of the community gardens and she said, well, I’m sorry, there’s no rats here tonight, and I’m looking around.
+I was talking to one lady with one of the community gardens and she said, well, I’m sorry, there are no rats here tonight, and I’m looking around.
 The trees are full of them.
 The bushes are full of them.
 This lady can’t see them.

 Greg: Spotting the rats became something that you could not unsee.
 Once you had that lens pulled over your eye, there was no going back.
 You can tell that these guys had experience as we were walking around with them because they knew exactly where the rats would be and the paths that they would take.
 The group travels all over.
 They’re not restricted to just the Island of Manhattan.
 They go to other parts of New York, as well as different cities.